 The team's services extend beyond the hospital, into the local community, providing home and school visits when necessary.
 They liaise with health visitors, school nurses and children's community nurses to coordinate care to ensure children and their families are supported.
 Alongside the paediatric cardiologist, the team attends cardiology clinics in our network hospitals to ensure that children referred to these clinics have access to expert advice and information.
 They also act as an expert resource for healthcare professionals in local hospitals and primary care trusts.
 The team issues school care plans for children with complex needs.

-Elena is the nurse specialist in the care of children with Kawasaki disease, providing support for children and families in clinic, by telephone, and by issuing emergency care plans and school care plans.
-Elena oversees the anticoagulation management for this group of patients.
+Mabel is the nurse specialist in the care of children with Kawasaki disease, providing support for children and families in clinic, by telephone, and by issuing emergency care plans and school care plans.
+Mabel oversees the anticoagulation management for this group of patients.

 Liz Johnson is the link nurse within the team for overseeing anticoagulation management and training patients and parents in the use of the home testing coagulation machine.